kx-chen/koy-the-ghost/README.md

 ## structure

-everything game related (assets, code, music) is located in the <code> public </code> directory. you will not find anything of use everywhere else.
+everything game related (assets, code, music) is located in the <code> public </code> directory. you will not find anything of use everywhere else. the code for the game is located in <code> src </code>

 Everything else is for the express.js web server that serves up the files.